goatshriek/stumpless/docs/style.md

 Here are a few other style points to follow in the code base:

  * **No `#ifdef` directives are allowed in source (`.c`) files.**
-   Source code with preprocesor directives that add, alter, or remove functionality are easy to add, but scatter configuration-specific behavior and build environment dependencies across source files, and make it harder to understand program flow.
+   Source code with preprocessor directives that add, alter, or remove functionality are easy to add, but scatter configuration-specific behavior and build environment dependencies across source files, and make it harder to understand program flow.
 These snippets should instead be factored into